mussiscoding/tower-defense/planning_docs/extension-build.md

 - [x] **Even defender distribution**: Defenders are currently random on y, but should be in gaps instead
 - [ ] **Firing defender tracking**: Pass defender ID as input on arrows instead of calculating proximity
 - [x] **Difficulty system**: Change to 1-99+ scale (numbers with up/down arrows) instead of two sliding scales
+- [ ] **Difficulty increase**: I just got to difficulty 50 with 3 level 30 elements in 5 minutes gametime.
+I want that to take at least an hour.
+What options do we have for scaling this

 ### Content Expansions